 The Dichotomous Thinking Right/Wrong Trap

-What is the meaning or definition of dichotomous thinking?
+What is the Meaning or Definition of Dichotomous Thinking?

-Dichotomous thinking is black-or-white, all-or-nothing, polarized thinking.
 The "di" in dichotomous means two.
 With dichotomous thinking, there are only two options.

 It is not a very real way of viewing the world.
 Most things, in reality, have more than two options.
 Most situations have a whole continuum of possibilities between the two polar opposites.

-Dichotomous thinking vs. Paradoxical thinking
+Dichotomous Thinking vs. Paradoxical Thinking

 Dichotomous thinking is either-or thinking.